-The AdVanceTM non-adjustable sling remains a viable tool in the post-prostatectomy incontinence surgical armamentarium.
-However, increasing pre-operative pad usage is independently associated with an increased risk of failure in otherwise well selected patients.
-In particular, over 1/3 of patients using more than 3 pads per day failed to achieve continence and may be better managed by other means such as an adjustable sling or an artificial urinary sphincter.
+The AdVance non-adjustable sling remains a viable tool in the PPI surgical armamentarium.
+However, increasing preoperative pad usage is independently associated with an increased risk of failure in otherwise well-selected patients.
+In particular, over one-third of patients using >3 pads per day failed to achieve continence and may be better managed by other means, such as an adjustable sling or an AUS.